-If the credit risk on financial assets has not increased effective interest method.
-A gain or loss on financial liabilisignificantly subsequent to initial recognition, a loss allowties no longer amortized using the effective interest methance is measured at an amount equal to 12-months of od and derecognized is recognized as part of finance costs expected credit losses.
-On the other hand, if the credit risk in profit or loss for the reporting period. on financial assets has increased significantly subsequent to initial recognition, a loss allowance is measured at an (iii) Derecognition Financial liabilities are derecognized when they are extinamount equal to the lifetime expected credit losses.
-However, a loss allowance for trade and other receivables is guished, i.e., when the obligations specified in the contract always measured at an amount equal to the lifetime exare discharged, cancelled or expired. pected credit losses.
-Expected credit losses on financial c.
-Presentation of financial assets and liabilities assets are assessed based on objective evidence which reflects changes in credit information, and past due infor-Financial assets and liabilities are presented at their net amount in the consolidated statement of financial position mation of receivables.
+If the credit risk on financial assets has not increased significantly subsequent to initial recognition, a loss allowance is measured at an amount equal to 12-months of expected credit losses.
+On the other hand, if the credit risk on financial assets has increased significantly subsequent to initial recognition, a loss allowance is measured at an amount equal to the lifetime expected credit losses.
+However, a loss allowance for trade and other receivables is always measured at an amount equal to the lifetime expected credit losses.
+However, a loss allowance for trade and other receivables is always measured at an amount equal to the lifetime expected credit losses.
+Expected credit losses on financial assets are assessed based on objective evidence which reflects changes in credit information, and past due information of receivables.
 An impairment loss is recognized in profit or loss.
-If any event resulting in a decrease of impaironly when the Group has a legally enforceable right to ment losses occurs after the recognition of impairment offset the financial asset and liability balances and it intends either to settle on a net basis or to realize financial assets losses, impairment gains are recognized through profit or loss.
-The carrying amount of financial assets, net of any and settle financial liabilities simultaneously. cumulative impairment losses, presented in the consolidated financial statements represents the maximum exposure d.
-Derivatives and hedge accounting to credit risk of the Group's financial assets, without con-The Group utilizes derivatives, such as foreign exchange contracts and interest rate swap contracts to hedge foreign sidering value of associated collaterals obtained.
+If any event resulting in a decrease of impairment losses occurs after the recognition of impairment losses, impairment gains are recognized through profit or loss.
+The carrying amount of financial assets, net of any cumulative impairment losses, presented in the consolidated financial statements represents the maximum exposure to credit risk of the Group's financial assets, without considering value of associated collaterals obtained.